MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/customize-or-create-a-new-sensitive-information-type.md

 >
 > 17040O1118

-Contoso always refers to customers by using a CCN in internal correspondence, external correspondence, documents, etc. They would like to create a custom sensitive item type to detect the use of CCN in Office 365 so that they may apply protection to the use of this form of personal data.
+Contoso always refers to customers by using a CCN in internal correspondence, external correspondence, documents, etc. They would like to create a custom sensitive information type to detect the use of CCN in Office 365 so that they may apply protection to the use of this form of personal data.

 ### Create a new sensitive information type for Contoso customer number